danwerner21/UniFLEX/Software/Kernels/README.md

 * the idedrvr.t now supports 2 CPU09IDE boards (need the latest patches)
 * the build system got some improvements, all files touched when the sysconfig.h has been changed will be rebuild now.
+* the kernel interrupt-handler handles unused hardware somewhat better now

+The image "basic_uf_sys2A.dsk.zip" holds the lastest kernel sources in /src and has already prepared new boot images in the root directory.

+'uniflex' and 'uniflex1' are identical and support IDE and extra serial ports via CPU09SR4.
+'uniflex2' supports IDE and IOP.
+So you can connect with serial ports via the CPU09IOP.
+'uniflex4' supports IDE/IOP and FLP.
+Here you can connect a floppy drive via CPU09GPP/09FLP.

+I have changed the naming of the hard disks:
+W00,W01,W02,W03 are the first master, W10,W11,W12,W13 are the first slave W20,W21,W22,W23 are the second master, W30,W31,W32,W33 are the second slave

+The same goes for the character devices: WC00,WC01,WC02......WC31,WC32,WC33